aozora404/EvE-Model-Extraction/README.md

 (In GIMP)

-1) Decompose the \_no file (Color>Components>Decompose)
+1) Decompose the \_no file (Color>Components>Decompose) (Color model RGBA, Decompose to layers checked).
-2) Recompose with Red channel as green layer, Green channel as alpha layer, and Blue channel as mask value (255).
+2) Compose (Color>Components>Compose) with Red channel as green layer, Green channel as alpha layer, and Blue channel as Mask value (255).
+3) Export as .png.

 (In Blender)

-3) Plug the normal map into a Normal Map node (Tangent Space, strength arbitrary)
+4) Plug the normal map into a Normal Map node (Tangent Space, strength arbitrary)
-4) Plug into Normal input
+5) Plug into Normal input